Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Results

-We observe mostly smooth variations cross the complex plane.
-The trace at $y=\SI{-6}{\nano \meter}$ exhibits one large jump, corresponding to a jump in the state population from the $\Delta g$ measurements in Fig.~\ref{fig4}k.
-The neighbouring $\Delta g$ in Fig.~\ref{fig4} measurements suggest that this fast change in $\Delta g$ is reasonable.
+We observe mostly smooth variations across the complex plane.
+The trace at $y=\SI{-6}{\nano \meter}$ exhibits one large jump, corresponding to a jump in the state population from the $\Delta g$ measurements in Fig.~\ref{fig2}k.
+The neighbouring $\Delta g$ in Fig.~\ref{fig2} measurements suggest that this fast change in $\Delta g$ is reasonable.
 Moreover, we observe that the reconstructed $\phi$ tend to cluster for values close, but not equal, to $0$ and $\pi$.
 This can be explained by deviations from the theoretically predicted distribution of $g$-factor values which is bimodal with sharp cutoffs at the end.
-In reality, these cutoffs are smoothed out by crosstalk of the shuttle pulse on the static electron $g$-factor or slow noise.
+In reality, these cutoffs are smoothed out by crosstalk of the shuttle pulse on the static electron $g$-factor and other sources of noise affecting the identified value of $\Delta g$.
 Transforming this smoothed-out distribution of $\Delta g$ by the inverse cosine, we get accumulation of $\phi$ values depending on the exact parameters of the smoothing.
-Supplementary Note III visualizes this by simulating this effect.
+In Appendix~\ref{app:valley} we further discuss this effect and use simulations to visualize it.